Central Market (Texas): Central Market specialties

 Central Market is known for its Café on the Run.
 The chain also carries a line of exclusive organic products called Central Market Organics.
 The product line includes organic or all-natural items ranging from commodities such as milk and eggs to pasta sauce and cookie dough.

 Central Market deliberately limits floor space allocated to packaged products, allowing more space for fresh produce, meat and seafood, bulk products, and chef-prepared items.
 The produce section stocks items such as crab-apples, Meyer lemons, sweet limes, and pink lemons that are hard to find at other stores.
 The limited space for packaged products is devoted primarily to items that cannot be found at other supermarkets.
 Other aisles follow the same pattern with an emphasis on local, imported, organic, and gourmet brands rather than standard supermarket products.
 Central Market also offers a wide variety of sushi which is made in house by sushi chefs.
-The company that provides the sushi is called Yummi Sushi based out of Farmers Branch, TX.
+The company that provides the sushi is called Yummi Sushi based out of Farmers Branch, Texas.